Frequently, someone comes across my article about dating French men during an Internet deep dive on the topic.

 As you can tell – there’s a lot to say on this topic, and the list of things that make moving for love challenging is certainly longer than ten items!
 Tell me in the comments, what resonated most with you?
 What would you add?

-If this topic resonated strongly with you, you might be interested in listening to my interview on the Just Jump Podcast with host Ben Small.
+If this topic resonated strongly with you, you might be interested in listening to my interview on the Just Jump Podcast with host Ben Small, a foreign currency specialist and Director at Ibanista.
+My audio is as raw as my emotions on this topic – just a heads up!

 6 Comments